mikytron123/California-housing-webapp/README.md

 [streamlit-app-2022-08-10-23-08-72.webm](https://user-images.githubusercontent.com/25290130/184062032-b330c593-67fc-4483-a864-0820cb5b3f5f.webm)

 This is a webapp created using streamlit to make predictions for california housing prices.
 The backend uses a bentoml api endpoint.
-A SVR model is used for predictions
+A SVR model is used for predictions.

 ### Built With